-Fig. 1: The SCIRun PSE showing the module network (middle), the visualization window (right).
+Fig. 1.
+The SCIRun PSE showing the module network (middle), the visualization window (right).
 Researchers can select UI (user interaction) buttons on many of the modules that allow control and feedback of parameters within a particular module (left).

-Several overarching goals have influenced the development of the meshing pipeline presented in this paper, especially in regard to development of these tools in the SCIRun environment.
-Specifically, all of the tools in the meshing pipeline (as developed or integrated in SCIRun) must be open source, flexible enough for broad application, and able to fit into a pipeline with a broad suite of other software tools.
+There have been several over-arching goals that have governed much of the development of the meshing pipeline presented in this paper, especially in regard to development of these tools in the SCIRun environment.
+Specifically, all of the tools in the meshing pipeline (as developed or integrated in SCIRun) must be open-source, flexible enough for broad application, and fit into a pipeline with a broad suite of other tools.